 - Process to Identify Affected Residents EAP Section 3 describes the approach the Management Zone will implement to identify residents most likely to be relying on a domestic well with nitrate > 7.5 mg/L-N (e.g., see Figure 2-14 above).
 This method, which will be implemented in both phases, is designed to obtain the addresses of residents in impacted areas so that the Management Zone can reach out directly to let them know of the availability of an interim replacement water program to address nitrate contamination concerns.
-Even though these residents are targeted for outreach based on the water quality findings described above, anyone in the Management Zone can request to have their well tested to be sure they are not drinking nitrate-contaminated water. - Community Outreach during EAP Implementation EAP Section 4 describes community outreach activities that will be implemented under the EAP.
-Outreach will occur through various means (website, flyers, email, etc.), but there will be regular community meetings with the first meeting occurring in May 2021 when the EAP begins implementation.
+Even though these residents are targeted for outreach based on the water quality findings described above, anyone in the Management Zone can request to have their well tested to be sure they are not drinking nitrate-contaminated water. - Community Outreach during EAP Implementation EAP Section 4 describes community outreach activities that are being implemented under the EAP.
+Outreach is occurring through regular community meetings and other means of communication (website, flyers, email, etc.).
 Outreach initiated in Phase 1 will continue into Phase 2.

-- Interim Replacement Water Program The EAP includes options for obtaining safe drinking water that targets areas where the upper zone groundwater most likely has nitrate concentrations that exceed 10 mg/L-N. These options include: - Bottled Water Delivery or Point-of-Use Treatment Systems ("POU System") At the same time that water fill stations are being developed, the Management Zone will implement a bottled water delivery and POU System program for residents that meet specific criteria.
+- Interim Replacement Water Program The EAP includes options for obtaining safe drinking water that targets areas where the upper zone groundwater most likely has nitrate concentrations that exceed 10 mg/L-N. These options include: - Bottled Water Delivery or Point-of-Use Treatment Systems ("POU System") At the same time that water fill stations are being developed, the Management Zone will implement bottled water delivery and POU System programs for residents that meet specific criteria.
 These criteria include: (a) resident lives within the Management Zone; (b) resident is willing to establish the necessary agreements to establish requested replacement water services; and (c) the residence receives its drinking water from a source that has nitrate that exceeds 10 mg/L-N. - Water Fill Stations The Management Zone currently has three operational fill stations located in Dinuba, Kerman and Hanford, CA. A water fill station is an independent water-dispensing facility connected directly to a PWS that meets safe drinking water standards and is constructed and operated as required by state and federal regulations.
-Based on input from the community, the Kings Water Alliance will consider installing up to three additional fill stations over the two phases of EAP implementation.
+Based on input from the community, the KWA will consider installing up to three additional fill stations over the two phases of EAP implementation.
 These fill stations would provide additional trusted sources of safe drinking water to the community at no cost. - Well Testing Program The Management Zone will implement a well testing program to support the bottled water delivery and POU System replacement water programs as they are implemented first in Phase 1 and then later in Phase 2.
 This program will test a resident's well for nitrate at no cost to the resident to verify they meet program criteria for receiving replacement water at their residence.
 Residents may request to have their well tested for nitrate at any time by contacting the Management Zone.